The Formation of Regional Religious Systems in Greater China

 Part Four: Regional Formation in Periphery

-I-chun Fan, Ying-fa Hung, Hsiung-ming Liao, Chen-chou Chen
+I-chun Fan, Ying-fa Hung, Hsiung-ming Liao, Jr-jie Jang, Chien-chou Chen

 Karl E. Ryavec